alberthli/alberthli.github.io/_pages/other_projects.md

 Course Project: _Deep Multi-Task and Meta Learning (CS 330)_
 Stanford University

 This project was my initial attempt at the one-shot learning using meta-EKFs project on my research page.
 For more detail, see my research blurb about the project.
 Like in continuous-time neural filters, we approach the problem of meta-learning using classic state estimation techniques.
 By nature, the Kalman filter is somewhat like an adaptive controller (but "adapting" to unknown states, not system parameters).
 The key idea here is seeing if we can use a scheme similar to the decades-old [dual estimation](https://papers.nips.cc/paper/1999/file/f50a6c02a3fc5a3a5d4d9391f05f3efc-Paper.pdf) filter schemes to perform task-specific adaptation like in [Model-Agnostic Meta-Learning](https://arxiv.org/pdf/1703.03400.pdf), but backpropagating through filter operations rather than through gradient steps.
-The report has been withheld since it contains information that will be in the final paper.
+The report and preliminary results been withheld since this information may make its way into an upcoming paper.

 </div>
 </details>